VeXHarbinger/DrawPool/ReadMe.md

 ![Display Example](https://raw.githubusercontent.com/VeXHarbinger/DrawPool/master/images/PiperDisplaySample.png)

-* In the lower left hand corner you'll see the draw probability for the lowest cost minion card for your lowest cost minion card, or the minion with this mana cost which you have the fewest copies of.
+* In the lower left hand corner you see the draw probability for a card that you have one or more copies of.

-* If you have multiple minion types for this mana cost, it will also display the card draw probability for the card you have the second most copies of.

-  * If you happen to have three or more copies of a minion at this mana cost, it will also display a third statistic indicating the minion's copy count and it's draw probability for the minion type you have the most copies of.
+  * This is indicated by the (Card Count):draw probability
 * In the lower right hand corner, it shows the total number of minions in the draw pool and the total deck card count.